Battles and Blessings

 God made a covenant with them (v.9).
 Every time you see a rainbow (v.13) it is a reminder of God’s commitment to you, which led ultimately to the cross – the blood of the new covenant.
 It is an ‘everlasting covenant’ into eternity (v.16).

 Lord, thank you that ultimately your blessings far outweigh the battles.
 Help me to remember that my light and momentary battles are achieving for me an eternal glory that far outweighs them all (see 2 Corinthians 4:17).

 Noah was quite old (600 years old!) when he began his life’s work.
-It is never too late – however old you are.
+It proves it’s never too late for God to use you – however old you are.